 2. The transitive closure of \((S, \rta)\) is the union of \(\{(S, \rta^n): n \in \N_+\}\), a countable collection of measurable graphs.

 A kernel function of a measurable graph \((S, \rta)\) is also required to be measurable.
 Note that the adjacency kernel \(L\) is measurable by the very definition of a measurable graph.
-Various collections of paths are measurable:

 Suppose that \((S, \rta)\) is a measurable graph, and let \(n \in \N_+\) and \(x, \, y \in S\).
 Then

-1. \(\{(x_1, x_2, \ldots, x_{n+1}) \in S^{n+1}: x_1 \rta x_2 \rta \cdots \rta x_{n+1}\} \in \ms S^{n+1}\).
+1. \(\{(x_1, x_2, \ldots, x_{n + 1}) \in S^{n + 1}: x_1 \rta x_2 \rta \cdots \rta x_{n + 1}\} \in \ms S^{n + 1}\).

 2. \(\{(x_1, x_2, \ldots, x_n) \in S^n: x \rta x_1 \rta \cdots \rta x_n\} \in \ms S^n\).